Teacher Resources

 TASH

-TASH is an international leader in disability advocacy.
-Founded in 1975, TASH advocates for human rights and inclusion for people with significant disabilities and support needs-those most vulnerable to segregation, abuse, neglect and institutionalization.
-TASH works to advance inclusive communities through advocacy, research, professional development, policy, and information and resources for parents, families and self-advocates.
-The inclusive practices TASH validates through research have been shown to improve outcomes for all people.
+TASH is an international leader in support.
+Founded in 1975, TASH provides support for human rights for people with significant disabilities and support needs-those most vulnerable to segregation, abuse, neglect and institutionalization.
+TASH works to advance communities through support, research, professional development, policy, and information and resources for parents, and families.
+The practices TASH validates through research have been shown to improve outcomes for all people.

 The TASH membership includes a diverse array of individuals and perspectives, including researchers, professionals, direct service workers, family members and people with disabilities.
-Together, we share a commitment to quality lives for the people for whom we advocate.
+Together, we share a commitment to quality lives.

 To join or get more information, please visit the TASH web site.